YoonjungChoi/Project_GenerativeAI/README.md

 **QLoRA**

-QLoRA is a fine-tuning method that combines Quantization and Low-Rank Adapters (LoRA).
+QLoRA is a fine-tuning method that combines Quantization(in the context of deep learning is the process of reducing the numerical precision of a model's tensors, making the model more compact and the operations faster in execution) and Low-Rank Adapters (LoRA).
 QLoRA is revolutionary in that it democratizes fine-tuning: it enables one to fine-tune massive models with billions of parameters on relatively small, highly available GPUs.
 QLoRA aims to futher reduce memory requirements by combining low-rank adaptation with quatization.

 ```
 bnb_config = BitAndBytesConfig(